ampproject/amphtml/extensions/amp-script/amp-script.md

 ### Virtual DOM

-The `<amp-script>` component contains the area of the page to which your JavaScript will have access. `amp-script` copies the component's children to a virtual DOM.
+Your JavaScript can access the area of the page wrapped within the `<amp-script>` component. `amp-script` copies the component's children to a virtual DOM.
 Your code can access that virtual DOM as `document.body`.

 For example, this `<amp-script>` component defines a DOM consisting of a single `<p>`.